Refining Enums

 The neat thing about refining variants is that pattern matching

-tells flux what the variant's refinements are.
+on the enum tells flux what the variant's refinements are.

 For example, consider the following implementation of is_some